akuity/kargo-advanced/README.md

 # Kargo Simple Example

-This is an example GitOps repository for simple Kargo example for getting started.
+This is a GitOps repository of a simple Kargo example for getting started.

 ### Features:
 * A Warehouse which monitors a container repository for new images
-* Three Stages (dev, staging, prod)
+* Three Stage (dev, staging, prod) deploy pipeline
+* Image tag promotion
+* Direct git commits to dev, staging
+* Pull request for promotion to prod

-It does not require an Argo CD instance and so would work with any GitOps operator (Argo CD, Flux) that detects and deploys manifest changes from a path in a git repo automatically (e.g. using auto-sync).
+This example does not require an Argo CD instance and so would work with any GitOps operator (Argo CD, Flux) that detects and deploys manifest changes from a path in a git repo automatically (e.g. using auto-sync).

 ## Instructions